mebusy/notes/dev_notes/essenceOfCalculus.md

 - By the way, all of this a little sneak peek into **multivariable** calculus , where you consider functions with multiple inputs, and how they change as you tweak those multiple inputs.
     - The key, as always, is to have a clear image in your head of what tiny nudges are at play, and how exactly they **depend on each other**.

+# Limit

 <h2 id="59a59b02331a322ab57018951bb6d886"></h2>

-# chapter 7: Limits, L'Hopital's rule, and epsilon delta definitions
+## chapter 7: Limits, L'Hopital's rule, and epsilon delta definitions

 "Calculus required **continuity**, and **continuity** was supposed to require the *infinitely little*; but nobody could discover what the *infinitely little* might be."